rbalicki2/react-bootstrap-extended/README.md

 ## TODO

 * Nested components are not handled yet.
-* Expose an easy way of adding addition classes for classes you custom-defined.
+* Expose an easy way of adding props for classes you custom-defined.

 ## Contributing